Article

 It's been widely reported that schools could ask parents to pay for fees now, before this potential change is effected, so that they can be treated under current legislation – however, this is a complex area of VAT law called anti-forestalling, which is usually widely discussed in a change of top rate.

-This is a key Labour revenue-raising policy which they have indicated they will bring in as soon as possible to fund their first steps in government.
-How quickly though a Labour government could announce and legislate for this change has remained uncertain.
-Though speaking at the Times CEO Summit (20 June), Reeves reportedly indicated for the first time a possible 2025 implementation date, with an announcement at the first fiscal event after the election.
+As announced this is a key Labour revenue-raising policy however, and at the Times CEO Summit (20 June), Reeves reportedly indicated for the first time a possible 2025 implementation date, with an announcement at the first fiscal event after the election.
 With a fiscal event expected in the early Autumn, and the potential for anti-forestalling rules, schools and parents should be considering all eventualities.

-For more insight and guidance, contact Irena Scullion or Karen Robb
+For more insight and guidance and to receive updates on the subject, contact Irena Scullion or Karen Robb

 As we approach the General Election, find out more about the tax policies in the main political parties' manifestos.